 “Get outta my bar.”

 We jump into the De Soto and tear out of the parking lot, fishtailing as we whoop it up.
 It’s our first commercial gig.
 We drive back to Daytona and go by Casper’s mom’s old place – still no one there.
 Casper signs for me to go to the local police station to ask if his mom is known there.
 They check their records but no one with her name shows up.
 One cop says her picture looks like a runaway he knew several years ago.
-They had nothing about her at the address we provide.
+They have nothing about her at the address we provide.
 Next we go to the pier, after returning the De Soto.
 We forgot to clean out the trash we accumulated from 7/11.
 The Uncles are not pleased, but maybe more upset that we woke them up.